WayneKeenan/AdapterBits/README.md

 - NanoBit - for the Arduino Nano Connect RP2040

+The PicoBit is available to purchase on [Tindie](https://www.tindie.com/products/wkdlabs/picobit/).

+The NanoBit is available to purchase on [Tindie](https://www.tindie.com/products/wkdlabs/nanobit/).

 # PicoBit

 The PicoBit adapter board for the Raspberry Pi Pico allows you to connect a Pi Pico to micro:bit accessories.